It’s only a hip.

 On the most exceptional side, Mike and I were able to jump right into some decent passing without even a warm up.
 We even braved 7 torches although we rethought that one quickly and adjusted down to 6.
 I think if the two of us would practice together with any regularity we could be passing 9 clubs and torches in no time.
 I would love to put together a fully produced show at some point Karamazov style with musical accompaniment, laser lights, video screens, smoke machines, okay wait…maybe just music and microphones and we can grow from there.
 I had a blast!
 I owe Mike big time.

 In other news, The Flying Karamazov Brothers have a three letter domain name!
-Wow!add a comment
+Wow!

 I will be juggling fire, knives, people, and other things at West Park Baptist Church’s annual fireworks show tomorrow from 7pm-9pm.
 West Park is on Middlebrook across from Fox Lonas.
-Hope to see you there!add a comment
+Hope to see you there!

 Here’s some additional information about the rolla bolla from my comment on Cathy’s flickr set: